thanhliemtu/Ticket-System/README.md

-Me learning Rust Axum 0.6
+Me learning Rust Axum, the link to the tutorial is below:

 https://www.youtube.com/watch?v=XZtlD_m59sM